pivotal/docs-tap/tanzu-build-service/install-airgapped.md

 By default, Tanzu Build Service is installed with `lite` dependencies.

-When installing Tanzu Build Service to an air-gapped environment, the `lite` dependencies cannot be used as they require Internet access.
+When installing Tanzu Build Service on an air-gapped environment, the `lite` dependencies cannot be used as they require Internet access.
 You must install the `full` dependencies.